hanseaston/personal-website/content/projects/DistributedSystem.md

 showInProjects: true
 ---

-A quarter long class project to build a linearizable, sharded key-value store with multi-key updates and dynamic load balancing, similar in functionality to Amazon's DynamoDB or Google's Spanner.
-Implemented the classical primary-back and Paxos system for the distributed key-value store.
+I worked on a quarter-long class project to build a linearizable, sharded key-value store with support for multi-key updates and dynamic load balancing.
+This system is designed to offer functionality similar to Amazon's DynamoDB or Google's Spanner.
+I implemented classical primary-backup and Paxos systems to support the distributed key-value store.